ruiqi7/repentance-part-1/README.md

 ### 5.5 Assets

-In terms of utilising pre built assets, they will typically be sourced from the Unity Store, as a base line, this may include 3d models but edited over with custom textures in order to better suit the theme of the game.
+In terms of utilising pre-built assets, they will typically be sourced from the Unity Store.
+As a baseline, this may include 3D models but edited over with custom textures in order to better suit the theme of the game.

 - [Enemy/Monster](https://assetstore.unity.com/packages/3d/characters/humanoids/zombie-30232)
 - [Enemy/Monster](https://assetstore.unity.com/packages/3d/characters/ghoul-zombie-114531)